Products of two orthogonal projections

 We study operators that are products of two orthogonal projections.
 Our results complement some of the classical results of Crimmins and von Neumann.
 Particular emphasis has been given to projections associated with inner functions defined on the polydisc.

 \newsection{Introduction } Elements from an algebra that are finite products of special elements from the same algebra are of general significance.
 One of the more specific cases would be the ring of all square matrices or the ring of all bounded linear operators acting on a Hilbert space $\clh$, which we denote by $\clb(\clh)$.
 The present investigation focuses on operators that are products of pairs of projections on Hilbert spaces.
-Here, all projections are orthogonal projections, and all Hilbert spaces are separable and over $\mathbb{C}$.
-Technically, an operator $P \in \clb(\clh)$ is a \textit{projection} if
+Here, all Hilbert spaces are assumed to be separable and defined over $\mathbb{C}$, and all projections are orthogonal projections.
+Therefore, $P \in \clb(\clh)$ is a \textit{projection} if